clinthuffman/PAL/README.md

  - Analyzes performance counter logs for thresholds using thresholds that change their criteria based on the computer's role or hardware specs.

  ## Requirements
- The current stable release version requires the Microsoft .NET 2.0 framework feature to be enabled on the Windows device.
-The pre-release version is compiled against the Microsoft .NET Framework 4.6.2 and typically does not require Windows OS features to be enabled specifically for this tool.
+ The current stable release version requires the Microsoft .NET 4.7.2 framework feature to be enabled on the Windows device.

 ## How to download
 If you wish to install the PAL tool, then download `PAL_Setup`.
 It contains the Microsoft installer files.
 Right-click and go to Properties of the zip file, select Unblock, and then click OK.
 Extract the zip file to a new, empty folder, and then run Setup.